aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 Read [Operations Guide](../operations/operations-troubleshooting-guide.md#initial-setup-stack) first before reading this section.
 This section is a technical addition to the section in the Operations Guide.

-As stated in the Operations Guide, the `Initial Setup` stack consists of a state machine, named `PBMMAccel-MainStateMachine_sm`, that executes steps to create the Accelerator-managed stacks and resources in the managed accounts.
+As stated in the Operations Guide, the `Initial Setup` stack consists of a state machine, named `PBMMAccel-MainStateMachine_sm`, which executes steps to create the Accelerator-managed stacks and resources in the managed accounts.
 It is an Accelerator-management resource.

 The `Initial Setup` stack is defined in the `src/core/cdk` folder.